Special Interest Housing Communities

 - Freedom Place*

-- Available to incoming and returning students interested in a substance free community
+- Available to incoming and returning students interested in a community committed to a substance free lifestyle

 - Honors Program Communities